 According to IMF data, Australia is the world’s 14th-largest economy by GDP and has the 10th-highest per capita income.
 In 2021, Australia was the world’s largest coal exporter and in the top two LNG exporters, according to commercial trade monitoring services.
 According to Australian government data, almost 812,000 U.S. residents visited Australia in 2018, a three percent increase from 2017.
 According to U.S. statistics, 1.4 million Australians visited the United States in 2018, an increase of three percent from 2017.

 Australia’s Membership in International Organizations

-Australia and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), G-20, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD), World Bank, and the World Trade Organization (WTO).
-Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe (OSCE), an Enhanced Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.
+Australia and the United States belong to several the same international organizations and fora, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), G-20, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD), World Bank, and the World Trade Organization (WTO).
+Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe (OSCE), an Enhanced Opportunities Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.

 More information about Australia is available from the Department of State and other sources, some of which are listed here: